tildetilde/js-project-business-site/README.md

 # js-project-business-site
-[Check it out on Netlifyy] singulars.netlify.app
+[Check it out on Netlify] singulars.netlify.app